| |

 Reviewing their journal records can shed some light on:

-• coping skill that may help them in the future, or
+• Coping skills that may help them in the future, or

 This is a very fun anger management activity for kids.FEELINGS Box_Anger Management Activity for Kids